 Credit card processing is a very competitive industry.
 Companies try many different tactics to distinguish themselves, and this one appeals to some business owners.

 ISOs vs. Backend Processors

 I mentioned earlier that there are several backend processors, and that it’s possible to get credit card processing directly from them, without using an ISO.
-You may be wondering if there’s any benefit to that, correctly thinking that backend processors would be the less complicated path in the diagram, since they handle both sales and backend processing themselves.
+You may be wondering if there’s any benefit to that, correctly thinking that directly through backend processors would be the less complicated path in the diagram, since they handle both sales and backend processing themselves.

 The answer is, it depends.
 There are times when going directly to a processor can be beneficial, but ISOs can often provide the same or better pricing, and may even offer better customer service since they’re usually much smaller companies.

 The easiest way to decide what you need is to compare directly.
 You can use CardFellow to see pricing from direct, backend processors and from ISOs.
 You can even invite more companies to place quotes for easy comparisons.
 It’s free, private, and no obligation.
 Give it a try.

 How do I find out if a company is an ISO?

 All registered ISOs are required to post a disclosure on their website stating with which acquiring bank(s) they’re registered.
 Scroll to the very bottom of the company’s website and look for wording like “Company X, LLC is a registered ISO of Wells Fargo Bank.”

 Companies that don’t include an ISO disclosure are not registered with the credit card brands and may not be your best bet for processing.